This article contains affiliate links, meaning we’ll earn a small commission if you purchase products through these links.

 Editing a Custom Format

 To edit a custom format, right-click the name and select Edit format….
 The window that pops up contains the individual elements you can change for that format.
-The elements listed differ for each available format.
+The elements listed differ in each available format.

 The left pane shows a list of different formatting elements available, and the right pane shows the options you can change for the element selected.